Naotsun19B/GraphPrinter-Document/README.md

 ## Note

+・Copy to clipboard functionality is currently only available on Windows platforms.
+Also, when copying to the clipboard, widget information cannot be embedded.
 ・Features related to the details panel are not available for engine versions prior to UE 5.0 and Mac platforms.
+・Stream Deck functionality is currently only available on Windows platforms.
 ・The menu for installing the Stream Deck plugin will not appear if the Stream Deck application is not installed.

 ## License